junwatu/grid-sound-ambient/blogs/README.md

 ]
 ```

-You can look the data sample in the `apps/data/iot_music_samples.json`.
+You can look at the data sample in the `apps/data/iot_music_samples.json`.

 ## User Interface